We are committed to forming close partnerships with our clients.

 Physical goods are exported overseas by the supplier.
-The customer is located in New Zealand at the time of purchase.
+The customer is in New Zealand at the time of purchase.

 Digital products are downloaded by a customer who is located overseas.

-Employees who are automatically enrolled can opt out but must do so within a specified time (from the end of week 2 of their employment to the end of week 8) by filing the prescribed from (KS10).
+Employees who are automatically enrolled can opt out but must do so within a specified time (from the end of week 2 of their employment to the end of week 8) by filing the prescribed form (KS10).

 All eligible existing employees can join the scheme at any time they wish by notifying their employer.

 Employees can choose to contribute at the rate of 3%, 4%, 6%, 8% or 10% of their salary.
 If an employee does not elect a rate, then the default rate of 3% will be used by the employer for contribution deductions made.